top of page

 If Parmenides was the apostle of stability and Heraclitus the prophet of change, Anaxagoras was the oracle of solidarity.
 He understood that a stronger bond among entities was needed to preserve the integrity of a universe in flux.

-This model is remarkably close to modern science of genetics.
+This model is remarkably close to the modern science of genetics.
 The RNA/DNA molecule may have synthesized only once on Planet Earth.
 It is likely that every cell contains genetic material descended from that original DNA molecule.

 But DNA is as inefficient as it is powerful.
 Likely, it is so powerful because it is so inefficient!
-The genome of a common fern is 50 times longer than the human genome.
+The genome of a common fern is 50 times longer than the human genome…and you are no fern!
 On the other hand, some bacterial genomes are 5,000 times shorter than human DNA.
 But size does not matter!

-Less than 2% of our genes code for proteins (the primary function of DNA) anyway and less than 20% are ‘expressed’ in any one organism (cell).
-However, unused genetic material is not useless; it can always be accessed if environmental changes favor a different combination of phenomenal traits.
-Tens of thousands of years of evolution can be by-passed by visiting ‘the stacks’ in the vast and ancient ‘library’ of your DNA.
+Less than 2% of our genes code for proteins (the primary function of DNA) and less than 20% are ‘expressed’ in any one cell.
+However, unused genetic material is not useless; it can be accessed at a later date if environmental changes favor a different combination of phenomenal traits.
+Tens of thousands of years of evolution can be bypassed by visiting ‘the stacks’ in the vast and ancient ‘library’ called your DNA.
 As climate change gets real, we may be glad for our airconditioned library.

 Second, Anaxagoras’ universe is scale agnostic.
 Patterns repeat up and down the ladder, from the infinitesimal to the infinite.
 We are mesmerized by scale.
 The vastness of it!
 There are c.
-60 orders of magnitude from Planck scale to Universe.
+60 orders of magnitude from Planck scale to Cosmos.
 But Anaxagoras shows that scale is a local phenomenon only.
 From a global perspective it just endlessly repeats, and it is impossible to distinguish any one stage from any other.
 Scale is a relative measure, not an absolute one.

 So Anaxagoras could be known as ‘Father Fractal’.
 In an Anaxagorean universe every macro pattern is made up of congruent micro patterns.
 Each macro pattern is in turn a micro pattern in an even larger macro.
 And, of course, every micro pattern is a macro with respect to other micros.
 Pan in Panti.